iBridges-for-iRODS/iBridges/docs/source/data_transfers.rst

 .. note::
     By default, no data will be overwritten.
 If you want to overwrite data, you can set :code:`overwrite=True`.
 Beware that you can also overwrite newer data with older data this way.
-    If a file and a dataobject are exactly the same, iBridges will silently skip the transfer, thereby saving time.
+    If a file and a dataobject are exactly the same, iBridges will skip the transfer and print a warning, thereby saving time.

 For all operations, iBridges will check that the transfer has been completed without